sergiu123456789/recruiter-agent/README.md

-+🚀 Sergiu – AI Recruiter Tour Agent
+🚀 Sergiu – AI Recruiter Tour Agent
-Production-ready AI Agent (Google/Kaggle Agents Style)
+A Production-Ready AI Agent Built Using Google/Kaggle Agent Architecture Principles

-This project implements a production-grade AI Recruiter Tour Agent inspired by the Google/Kaggle “Agents” course and recent agent architecture best practices.
+This project is a production-grade Recruiter Tour Agent, inspired directly by the Google/Kaggle Agents Course and designed as a clean example of:

+Deterministic agent orchestration

+Schema-driven tools

+RAG + embeddings

+Memory & sessions

+Evaluation (LLM-as-a-judge)

+Observability

+Deployment to Cloud Run

 It acts as an interactive recruiter companion, helping hiring managers instantly understand your strongest qualifications through: